omarryhan/nextjs-i18n-example/README.md

 - Dynamic translations are cahched using a stale while revlidate cache strategy (using Vercel's [SWR lib](https://github.com/vercel/swr)), so that only the first load will result in a delay.

+- Automatic language detection

+- Save user's preferred language in a cookie on every language transition.

+- No heavy I18n lib dependency e.g. i18next.

-## Don't use if
+## Don't use if you

-- You don't want to maintain the all the i18n logic yourself.
+- Don't want to maintain the all the i18n logic yourself.

-- Don't want to write a lot of boilerplate
+- Don't want to write a fair amount of boilerplate

-- You don't want to use HTTP subdirectory based i18n. e.g. `https://example.com/en/about`, and want to use a subdomain or TLD based i18n strategy.
+- Don't want to use HTTP subdirectory based i18n. e.g. `https://example.com/en/about`, and want to use a subdomain or TLD based i18n strategy instead.

 ## Files